manison/PdbSourceIndexer/README.md

 |`--server-url <server-url>`|GitLab server URL (e.g. _https://mygitlab.example.com_).|

 When using the GitLab provider the git repository origin url must point to GitLab server URL (i.e. either _git@mygitlab.example.com:/project.git_ or _https://mygitlab.example.com/project.git_).
 This is ok when indexing PDBs under GitLab-CI.
 Also when using the indexed PDB under debugger, the `GITLAB_SRCSRV_TOKEN` variable in user's _srvsrv.ini_ must be set to repository read access PAT (see below).
+Also due to the inability of source server to download files from URLs with the query part you will have to install the _wget_ utility somewhere on the _%PATH%_ or point the _srcsrv.ini_ to it.

 **Example**